eyucoli20/store-management-FE/README.md

 ## Local Development:

 - Navigate to your project directory in the terminal.
 - Run npm install to install dependencies.
+USE NODE VERSION 14.21.3
 - Start the development server with npm start.
 - Access the app at http://localhost:3000.